When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 LEGO building ideas that are bound to inspire your child.

-LEGO is one of the most versatile and accessible building toys on the planet.
-In addition to regular LEGO, you can find LEGO Duplo for toddlers, LEGO Juniors for younger children, Technic for the complex builder, and the Mindstorms system for programmable LEGO robotics.
+LEGO is hands down one of the most versatile toys on the planet.
+You can grab Duplo for toddlers, Juniors for the younger crowd, Technic for complex engineering, or Mindstorms for programmable robotics.

-If your child needs some inspiration, or you want them to discover builds with a purpose, then check out these 51 LEGO building ideas, complete with video instructions.
+If your child needs a spark of inspiration, or if you want to discover builds that actually do something, check out these 51 LEGO building ideas complete with video instructions.

-Your little builder might create a figure or a useful household item, like a desk organizer.
-My son once made a jewelry box for me out of his spare LEGO parts.
+Your little builder might create a figure, a vehicle, or a useful household item like a desk organizer.
+My son once built me a jewelry box out of his spare parts; it was surprisingly sturdy.

-If you or your child are looking for LEGO activities for kids, you’re in the right place.
-These are 51 of our favorite LEGO building ideas.
+If you need fresh activities to keep those hands busy, you are in the right place.
+Here are 51 of our favorite LEGO building ideas to spark some creativity.

-If the gray is too plain for you, you can take it up a notch by using different colors or making patterns with your bricks.
+If the gray look is too boring, spice it up with different colors or create patterns with your bricks to make it your own.

 LEGO Puzzle Box

-If there is a trickster in your home, they are sure to adore this LEGO puzzle box.
+If you have a trickster in the house, they will adore this puzzle box.

-It looks just like a basic LEGO house, and when you shake it, you can hear something rattle inside.
-This is the treat you must retrieve.
-However, the door doesn’t open, so the person you give the house to must work out how to open the box.
+It looks like a basic LEGO house.
+When you shake it, you hear a rattle inside.
+That is the prize you need to retrieve.
+However, the door won’t open.
+The person holding the house has to figure out the secret mechanism to unlock the box.

 Basic House

-This simple LEGO house is an ideal starting point for kids who want to start creating their own buildings, but do not yet feel confident in their ability to transform the mental image of their design into an actual model.
+This simple house is the ideal starting point for kids who want to design their own buildings but don’t feel confident enough to work without instructions yet.

 Hinged-Opening House

-A more complex model for the mid-level LEGO builder, this house does not have a step-by-step video.
-Instead, the video assumes a certain level of building knowledge and focuses on showing the detail of the build.
+This is a more complex model for the mid-level builder.
+This video doesn’t give you a step-by-step breakdown.
+Instead, it assumes you have some building knowledge and focuses on the details of the structure.

-This allows you to make either an exact replica or use the unique building details on a model of your own.
+This allows you to either make a replica or just steal the unique building techniques for your own custom model.

-Whether you have built a house from a LEGO set, or you have created your own, you might still want to “decorate” to make it unique.
+Whether you built a house from a set or created your own, you need to decorate it to make it feel like home.

-This pair of videos take you step-by-step through a total of 20 pieces of furniture and home accessories, such as a bedside table with lamp and a grandfather clock.
+This pair of videos walks you through 20 different pieces of furniture and home accessories, including a bedside table with a lamp and a classic grandfather clock.

 A Model Vending Machine

-This is not a working LEGO vending machine.
-Instead, we have chosen this starter item for LEGO beginners because it is easy to create and requires only basic pieces.
+This isn’t a working machine, but it looks great.
+We chose this starter item for beginners because it is easy to build and only requires basic pieces.

-The model will make a great addition to a store, school, or other city building.
-It can also be customized using different colors.
+This model makes a great addition to a store, school, or city building.
+You can customize it with whatever colors you have on hand.

 A Tiny, Working Vending Machine

-The build itself is easy.
-Under the video, there is even a link for you to get the decals used on the machine.
-This can also be upscaled, so instead of using Tic Tacs you could use Skittles or similar candy.
+The build is simple.
+Under the video, there is a link to get the decals used on the machine.
+You can also scale this up to dispense Skittles or other small candies instead of Tic Tacs.

-You can toast your bread, squirt some Nutella on top, and then pour yourself a nice fresh shot of OJ all in one LEGO-tastic spot.
+You can toast your bread, dispense some Nutella, and pour a fresh shot of orange juice all in one LEGO-tastic station.

 LEGO Mini Robot

-So, to begin with, here is a simple, step-by-step, beginner’s robot build.
-It even lets you know that all of the pieces can be found in the LEGO Classic 11003 box of bricks.
+To get started, here is a simple, step-by-step beginner build.
+The video even confirms that all the necessary pieces can be found in the LEGO Classic 11003 box.

 Bigger LEGO Robot

-This larger robot has articulated arms and a head that can spin, but it doesn’t need any specialist LEGO pieces from either Technic or Mindstorms.
-The entire robot is completely mechanical.
+This larger robot features articulated arms and a spinning head, but it doesn’t require any specialist Technic or Mindstorms pieces.
+The movement is entirely mechanical.

-This is a challenging build for new builders, but those with more experience, including adults, will find it enjoyable.
+It is a challenging project for new builders, but experienced kids and adults will find it satisfying.

 Bumblebee Transformer

-If you have a Transformers fan, or a kid who enjoys LEGO builds they can fiddle with, this is an excellent choice.
+If you have a Transformers fan in the house, this is an excellent choice.

-First, you build a stylized version of the iconic yellow and black Bumblebee from the Transformers series.
-Then, with a deft flip of a few bricks, you have Bumblebee, the robot.
+First, you build a stylized version of the iconic yellow and black Camaro.
+Then, with a few clever flips of the bricks, you transform it into Bumblebee the robot.

 Bus

-However, once your child is comfortable creating with LEGO, they may want to build vehicles that are different, but still work with a regular scale LEGO town or city.
+Sure, you can buy a set that features a bus.
+However, once your child is comfortable creating from scratch, they might want to build unique vehicles that still scale correctly with their LEGO city.

 Working Gumball Machine

-For kids with some LEGO Technic, this pneumatic gumball machine is straightforward enough to build, but without being overly simple or complex.
+For kids with some Technic pieces, this pneumatic gumball machine is a great project.
+It is straightforward enough to build without being overly simple.

 Garbage Truck

-This garbage truck is a mid-level build.
-The video uses LEGO Digital Designer software to illustrate the steps of the build, although you don’t need the software to view the video or understand the instructions.
+This garbage truck is a solid mid-level build.
+The video uses LEGO Digital Designer software to illustrate the steps, but you don’t need the software to follow along.

-The free software can be downloaded from LEGO and it can be used to map out your builds (1).
+If you are interested, the free software can be downloaded from LEGO to help map out your own future builds (1).

 Fortnite Battle Bus

-The creator of this video specializes in designing builds that have been requested by fans from a variety of digital universes.
-They even keep a public running list of their completed, and up and coming builds (2).
+The creator of this video specializes in designing builds requested by fans of various digital universes.
+They even keep a public list of their completed and upcoming projects (2).

 Large Travel Trailer

-This model is especially satisfying as it is not too complex, but you do end up with a large travel trailer that has plenty of detail.
+This model is satisfying because it isn’t too complex, yet you end up with a large trailer packed with fun details.

 Iron Man

-This custom Iron Man suit requires some of the pieces that are only found in the LEGO sets which feature Marvel’s Iron Man.
+This custom Iron Man suit requires specific pieces found in Marvel LEGO sets.

-So, this build is only suitable for kids who already have a set that can be ransacked for Iron Man bits, or you can order the parts from LEGO Customer Service (3).
+Because of the unique parts, this build is best for kids who already have a relevant set they can raid for parts.
+Alternatively, you can order specific missing pieces from LEGO Customer Service (3).

 Roller Coaster

-You don’t need to have the Batwing set to run on it — that’s just for this video.
+Note that you don’t need the Batwing set to run on it; that is just for flair in the video.

 Marble Run

-Although not especially complicated, this is a marble run best built by those who have confidence in their LEGO skills.
-The video is especially clear with navigation on the viewing bar to help you find the right points to pause and rewind.
+This isn’t overly complicated, but it is best suited for builders confident in their skills.
+The video is clear and uses the viewing bar to help you find the right pause points.

-This is also a good learning experience as the techniques shown allow you to build bigger, more complex marble runs of your own.
+This is a great learning experience.
+The techniques shown here allow you to build bigger, more complex marble runs of your own design later.

 Hamster House

-The vibrant colors of the bricks in this build come from the LEGO Friends sets, but they are the same sizes and shapes as bricks from other sets.
-So, you can use whichever bricks you have at home.
+The vibrant colors in this build come from the LEGO Friends line, but the bricks are standard sizes.
+You can easily swap them for whatever colors you have at home.

 A Stop Motion Movie

-This tutorial will guide you through the techniques for creating a LEGO stop-motion video.
-The same techniques can be used for stop motion animation using anything, not just LEGO.
+This tutorial guides you through the techniques for creating a LEGO stop-motion video.
+You can apply these same animation principles to almost any toy, not just bricks.

 Pinball Machine

-This working pinball machine does not need any specialist parts, has all of the instructions, and is accessible for confident beginners.
+This working pinball machine doesn’t need specialist parts.
+The video includes full instructions and is accessible for confident beginners.

 Desk Organizer

-Kids do not need a lot of experience to recreate this project as it uses the most basic of techniques.
-The build can also be easily customized, so your child can give it the personal touch, without much effort.
+Kids don’t need much experience to recreate this project since it uses basic stacking techniques.
+It is also easy to customize, so your child can add a personal touch without much effort.

 A “Working” LEGO TV

-Rather than recreating another of the many phone and tablet stand ideas, why not try another simple, yet fun LEGO building idea?
-This “working” LEGO TV is awesome for beginners who want a cool, but easy, design.
+Instead of another phone or tablet stand, try this retro idea.
+This “working” TV is awesome for beginners who want a cool, functional design.

-This was a popular one in our house as it is far less complicated than you would think, looking at the finished item.
+This was a hit in our house because it looks impressive but is far less complicated than you would think.

 HexBug Maze

-Fans of HexBugs will know that half of the fun comes from watching the little battery-powered insects as they come up against obstacles.
+Fans of HexBugs know that half the fun is watching the little vibrating insects navigate obstacles.

-This HexBug LEGO maze can be built by even the newest builder and for those that know their way around a brick, it is straightforward to customize.
+This LEGO maze is perfect for these robotic bugs.
+It can be built by even the newest builder, and if you know your way around a brick, it is incredibly easy to customize with tunnels and ramps.

 Mini-Bobble Head